Tier One Support for UH Undergraduate and Graduate Students - Undergraduate Fellowships and Stipends:

 Doctoral and Postdoctoral Fellows for Teaching and Research

 Top-ranked schools also provide competitive doctoral and postdoctoral fellowships.
-Doctoral and Postdoctoral Fellowships in the Hobby Center would be available for students within UH or from outside UH.
+Doctoral and Postdoctoral Fellowships in the Hobby School would be available for students within UH or from outside UH.
 Fellows would be expected to teach one undergraduate course or to mentor undergraduates on a research project.

 The Civitas project is building an interdisciplinary curriculum that brings together the liberal arts and social sciences to address the different dimensions of civic life: moral, political, and cultural.
 Together with the resources of the College of Liberal Arts and Social Sciences, the Phronesis program in The Honors College is a seedbed for such development.